MonzerDev/Real-Time-Sign-Language-Detection/README.md

 3. Training the Model (Optional)

-If you want to train the CNN model from scratch, you can run:
+To train the CNN model from scratch using a dataset of hand gestures, run:

 python training.py

-This script will use a dataset of hand gestures to train the model.

 4. Testing the Model (Optional)

-To test the performance of the trained CNN model on a test dataset, you can run:
+To evaluate the trained CNN model's performance on a test dataset, run:

 python testCNN.py

+---

-How It Works:
+How It Works

 1. Hand Landmark Detection:
-   - The system uses MediaPipe to detect and track hand landmarks in real-time from the webcam feed.
+   - MediaPipe detects and tracks hand landmarks in real-time from the webcam feed.

 2. Feature Extraction:
-   - The detected hand landmarks are processed and used as input features for the CNN model.
+   - Hand landmarks are processed and normalized to be used as input features for the CNN model.

 3. Gesture Classification:
-   - The CNN model classifies the input features into one of the predefined sign language alphabets (A-Z).
+   - The CNN model classifies the input features into one of the predefined sign language alphabets (A-Z) or numeric gestures (1-9).

 4. Real-Time Feedback:
    - The classified gesture is displayed in real-time, providing immediate feedback to the user.

-Requirements:
+---

+Requirements

 - Python 3.x
 - OpenCV
 - MediaPipe
 - PyTorch
 - Pandas

-Contributing:
+- NumPy

+---

+Notes

+- The system supports both alphabetic and numeric gestures based on the pre-trained model loaded (CNN_model_alphabet_SIBI.pth or CNN_model_number_SIBI.pth).
+- Ensure the training and test datasets are preprocessed and structured correctly as required by the CNN model.

+---

+Contributing

 Contributions are welcome!
-If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request if you have suggestions or improvements.

-Contact:
+---

+Contact

-For any questions or suggestions, please feel free to contact me at [monzerkoukou@gmail.com].
+For any questions or suggestions, feel free to contact me at (monzerkoukou@gmail.com).